Zimbra/zm-mailbox/docs/freebusy-interop.md

     }

 The API allows batching of lookup requests.
-The framework invokes addFreeBusyRequest() for each non-Zimbra users.
-The provider implementation should throw FreeBusyUserNotFoundException when the user is not found.
+The framework invokes `addFreeBusyRequest()` for each non-Zimbra users.
+The provider implementation should throw `FreeBusyUserNotFoundException` when the user is not found.
-This allows for multiple FreeBusyProviders to co-exist in the system.
+This allows for multiple `FreeBusyProvider`s to co-exist in the system.
-The framework will then call getResults(), and at that point the provider returns a set of FreeBusy for the batched requests.
+The framework will then call `getResults()`, and at that point the provider returns a set of FreeBusy for the batched requests.

-If the provider can handle propagation of Zimbra users free/busy, it should declare it so by returning true on registerForMailboxChanges().
+If the provider can handle propagation of Zimbra users free/busy, it should declare it so by returning true on `registerForMailboxChanges()`.
-Then the framework will call handleMailboxChange() for each providers when a change in the mailbox that could result in recalculation of free/busy is detected.  cachedFreeBusyStartTime() and cachedFreeBusyEndTime() are millis since epoch to indicate the interval of free/busy that can be cached in the 3rd party system.
+Then the framework will call `handleMailboxChange()` for each providers when a change in the mailbox that could result in recalculation of free/busy is detected. `cachedFreeBusyStartTime()` and `cachedFreeBusyEndTime()` are millis since epoch to indicate the interval of free/busy that can be cached in the 3rd party system.
 For example the basic exchange free/busy provider caches free/busy from the beginning of the month, for two months.